ga-curriculum/lab-pytorch-transfer-learning/README.md

 ## About
 In this lab, you will:
-1. Build a feedforward neural network for classifying the Iris dataset.
+1. Load and preprocess the CIFAR-10 dataset.
-2. Experiment with different optimizers and regularization techniques.
+2. Fine-tune a pre-trained ResNet18 model for image classification.
-3. Evaluate and compare model performance.
+3. Evaluate the model's performance on the test set.

 ## Materials We Provide